bikeshaving/crank/website/documents/index.md

 ```

 Don’t think JSX is vanilla enough?
 Crank provides a tagged template function
-which provides the same syntax.
+which does roughly the same thing.

 ```jsx live
 import {jsx} from "@b9g/crank/standalone";